 - 6.1 Objective: Seek additional sources of revenue for the Village to offset property taxes. - 6.1.1 Recommendation: Investigate installation of parking meters as a significant revenue source, starting with Main Street, with an effort to minimize negative impacts on residents and businesses. - 6.1.2 Recommendation: Work to obtain the Village's fair share of the sales tax revenue from the County.
-Continue the dialogue with Putnam County. - 6.1.3 Recommendation: Consider establishing a Grants Advisory Group to research and seek grant opportunities for Village projects. - 6.1.4 Recommendation: Consider the Village sharing in mooring fees. - 6.1.5 Recommendation: Consider seeking additional payments in lieu of taxes (PILOTs). - 6.1.6 Recommendation: Consider working to change or seek an exemption to State law to allow the Village to add a tax on room occupancy (at hotels, inns, B & B's, etc.) as an additional source of revenue. - 6.1.7 Recommendation: Investigate the potential of revenue-sharing or leasing of a potential new parking facility east of Metro-North Station (also see 4.4.1). - 6.1.8 Recommendation: Support the creation of a Cold Spring Village community organization dedicated to supporting Village events using the talents and resources of the private citizens and non-government funding. - 6.2 Objective: Where appropriate, charge user fees for municipal services rather than paying for them with tax revenue. - 6.2.1 Recommendation: Investigate funding garbage collection though user charges: - To facilitate incentives to recycle, reducing garbage collection costs; - To facilitate revenue development through service extensions; - To reduce reliance on property taxes.

-- 6.2.2 Recommendation: Investigate the adequacy and appropriateness of user fees charged by the Village or which could be charged by the Village. - 6.2.3 Recommendation: Review procedures and guidelines setting sewer and water unit charges for commercial establishments and accessory apartments, and ensure they are enforced.
+Continue the dialogue with Putnam County. - 6.1.3 Recommendation: Consider establishing a Grants Advisory Group to research and seek grant opportunities for Village projects. - 6.1.4 Recommendation: Consider the Village sharing in mooring fees. - 6.1.5 Recommendation: Consider seeking additional payments in lieu of taxes (PILOTs). - 6.1.6 Recommendation: Consider working to change or seek an exemption to State law to allow the Village to add a tax on room occupancy (at hotels, inns, B & B's, etc.) as an additional source of revenue. - 6.1.7 Recommendation: Investigate the potential of revenue-sharing or leasing of a potential new parking facility east of Metro-North Station (also see 4.4.1). - 6.1.8 Recommendation: Support the creation of a Cold Spring Village community organization dedicated to supporting Village events using the talents and resources of the private citizens and non-government funding. - 6.2 Objective: Where appropriate, charge user fees for municipal services rather than paying for them with tax revenue. - 6.2.1 Recommendation: Investigate funding garbage collection though user charges: - To facilitate incentives to recycle, reducing garbage collection costs; - To facilitate revenue development through service extensions; - To reduce reliance on property taxes; - 6.2.2 Recommendation: Investigate the adequacy and appropriateness of user fees charged by the Village or which could be charged by the Village.

-6.3 Objective: Strengthen financial management to control costs.

-- 6.3.1 Recommendation: Set a capital budgeting program, which includes: - Identifying and prioritizing capital projects, major equipment acquisitions; - Setting a calendar and funding plan; - Tracking progress on capital projects. - 6.3.2 Recommendation: Establish or maintain fiscal management guidelines, including: - Setting an appropriate planning time horizon; - Setting standards for municipal borrowing; - Setting Water, Sewer and General Fund balance targets; - Identifying and reporting risks in budgets and plans. - 6.3.3 Recommendation: Review and report on all personnel costs annually, including contracts and pension obligations. - 6.3.4 Recommendation: Consider establishing a Financial Advisory/Audit Committee to assist the Village Board.. - 6.4 Objective: Maximize tax contribution of properties in the Village, including new developments. - 6.4.1 Recommendation: Consider encouraging commercial, "clean" light industries and mixed-use development, which generally generate more in tax revenues than they require in services. - 6.4.2 Recommendation: Consider restricting or prohibiting residential developments in which the properties will be held in a condominium form of ownership or any other form of ownership that reduces tax revenue. - 6.5 Objective: Control costs for government services. - 6.5.1 Recommendation: Review all employee benefits and pension costs. - 6.5.2 Recommendation: Bring unaccounted-for water (e.g., resulting from leaking pipes) to less than a 10% difference between water processed and water metered. - 6.6 Objective: Make the best use of borrowing to cover capital projects. - 6.6.1 Recommendation: Evaluate bond funding options available to the Village.
+- 6.2.3 Recommendation: Review procedures and guidelines setting sewer and water unit charges for commercial establishments and accessory apartments, and ensure they are enforced. - 6.3 Objective: Strengthen financial management to control costs. - 6.3.1 Recommendation: Set a capital budgeting program, which includes: - Identifying and prioritizing capital projects, major equipment acquisitions; - Setting a calendar and funding plan; - Tracking progress on capital projects. - 6.3.2 Recommendation: Establish or maintain fiscal management guidelines, including: - Setting an appropriate planning time horizon; - Setting standards for municipal borrowing; - Setting Water, Sewer and General Fund balance targets; - Identifying and reporting risks in budgets and plans. - 6.3.3 Recommendation: Review and report on all personnel costs annually, including contracts and pension obligations. - 6.3.4 Recommendation: Consider establishing a Financial Advisory / Audit Committee to assist the Village Board.. - 6.4 Objective: Maximize tax contribution of properties in the Village, including new developments. - 6.4.1 Recommendation: Consider encouraging commercial, "clean" light industries and mixed-use development, which generally generate more in tax revenues than they require in services. - 6.5 Objective: Control costs for government services. - 6.5.1 Recommendation: Review all employee benefits and pension costs. - 6.5.2 Recommendation: Bring unaccounted-for water (e.g., resulting from leaking pipes) to less than a 10% difference between water processed and water metered. - 6.6 Objective: Make the best use of borrowing to cover capital projects. - 6.6.1 Recommendation: Evaluate bond funding options available to the Village.